Baptism of Jesus

-The baptism of Jesus, the ritual purification of Jesus with water by John the Baptist, was a major event described in the three synoptic Gospels of the New Testament (Matthew, Mark, and Luke).
+The baptism of Jesus with water by John the Baptist is described in the three synoptic Gospels of the New Testament (Matthew, Mark, and Luke).
 (Note: The Gospel of John does not directly describe Jesus' baptism.)
 It is considered to have taken place at Al-Maghtas (also called Bethany Beyond the Jordan), today located in Jordan.

 Modern biblical scholars view the baptism of Jesus as a historical event to which a high degree of certainty can be assigned.
 Along with the crucifixion of Jesus, biblical scholars view it as one of the two historically certain facts about him, and often use it as the starting point for the study of the historical Jesus.

 The baptism is one of the events in the narrative of the life of Jesus in the canonical Gospels; others include the Transfiguration, Crucifixion, Resurrection, and Ascension.
 Most Christian denominations view the baptism of Jesus as an important event and a basis for the Christian rite of baptism (see also Acts 19:1–7).
 In Eastern Christianity, Jesus's baptism is commemorated on 6 January (the Julian calendar date of which corresponds to 19 January on the Gregorian calendar), the feast of Epiphany, also referred in some Churches as the Feast of Theophany.
 In the Roman Catholic Church, the Anglican Communion, the Lutheran Churches and some other Western denominations, it is recalled on a day within the following week, the feast of the baptism of the Lord.
 In Roman Catholicism, the baptism of Jesus is one of the Luminous Mysteries sometimes added to the Rosary.
 It is a Trinitarian feast in the Eastern Orthodox Churches.